How to Dye Easter Eggs with Cool Whip

 The eggs turned out exactly the way they were supposed to, so if ever you don’t have any Cool Whip on hand, frozen whipped topping would make an excellent substitute!

-Add a few drops of food colouring to each bowl of whipped cream.
+Add a few drops of food coloring to each bowl of whipped cream.

 Bowl of whipped cream with drops of food colouring.

-Depending on the look you’re trying to achieve, you can choose a single colour or several complementary colours.
+Depending on the look you’re trying to achieve, you can choose a single color or several complementary colors.
 I used red and yellow, blue and green, and pink and purple!

-Use a toothpick to swirl the drops of food colouring around.
+Use a toothpick to swirl the drops of food coloring around.
 This will create a cool marbled effect on the eggs.

 Bowl of whipped cream with drops of food colouring swirled with toothpick.